In small Alaska city, Native women say police ignored rapes

 He is a free man — no charges were filed against him.
 Susie reported to Nome police that she had been assaulted and went with the investigating officer to the hospital, where a forensic nurse was prepared to perform a sexual assault exam.

-But the officer told the nurse not to bother, according to a hospital record that Susie released to The Associated Press.
+But the officer told the nurse not to bother, according to a hospital record that Susie released to The Associated Press .

 “The Officer stated that he was going to cancel the exam because he had already talked to the suspect and the man admitted that he ‘had sex’ with the patient but that it was consensual,” the nurse wrote in the report.
 “Therefore the officer did not see a need for an exam.”